pierrejay/esp32-tailbridge/README.md

 3. Compile and upload the code to your ESP32
 4. Let it connect to the WireGuard server and handle requests from other Tailscale nodes

-Note: in case you want the default network interface to be used for outbound requests from the ESP, add the `WIREGUARD_KEEP_DEFAULT_NETIF` flag (e.g. to the platformio.ini file or in `ESP32-WireGuard.h`).
+Note: in case you want the default network interface (non-VPN) to be used for outbound requests from the ESP, use the `WIREGUARD_KEEP_DEFAULT_NETIF` flag (e.g. to the platformio.ini file or in `ESP32-WireGuard.h`).

 ## How It Works (Complex Method)